 We currently derive a significant portion of our revenues from our subscription-based digital media analytics products.
-Subscription-based products accounted for 90% and 86% of our revenues during the three months ended March 31, 2014 and 2013.
+Subscription-based products accounted for 90% and 86% of our revenues during the nine months ended September 30, 2014 and the year ended December 31, 2013.
 If our customers terminate their subscriptions for our products, do not renew their subscriptions, delay renewals of their subscriptions or renew on terms less favorable to us, our revenues could decline and our business could suffer.

 Our customers have no obligation to renew after the expiration of their initial subscription period, which is typically one year, and we cannot be assured that current subscriptions will be renewed at the same or higher dollar amounts, if at all.
 Some of our customers have elected not to renew their subscription agreements with us in the past.
 If we experience a change of control, as defined in such agreements, some of our customers also have the right to terminate their subscriptions.
 Moreover, some of our major customers have the right to cancel their subscription agreements without cause at any time.
-Moreover our new subscription products whose revenue are recognized based on impressions used, may be subject to higher fluctuations in revenue.
+Furthermore, our new subscription products, for which revenue is recognized based on impressions used, may be subject to higher fluctuations in revenue.